Environmental Studies of the Bhopal Plant Site

 GP took 12 duplicate sets of well water samples -- one set from inside the plant site and 11 from the surrounding communities (known as locally as "colonies").
 Of the 12 samples:

 -- 7 were negative; that is, not contaminated.
 They included three wells near the solar evaporation ponds, three south of the plant and one north of the plant.
-Five tested positive -- one from a bore hold at the plant site; one south of the plant; and three from wells in the immediate vicinity of Disposal Area I.
+Five tested positive -- one from a bore hole at the plant site; one south of the plant; and three from wells in the immediate vicinity of Disposal Area I.

 The conclusions of the Greenpeace report were similar to NEERI’s conclusions: there is hazardous waste within the plant walls that needs to be remediated and there is no real evidence that the groundwater outside the plant, except in the immediate vicinity of Disposal Area I.